nicolasbrugneaux/nicolasbrugneaux.github.io/index.md

 # Hello, I’m Nicolas Brugneaux.

-A French engineer working at [Passbase](https://passbase.com) in Berlin.
+A French engineer working at [Clabs](https://clabs.co) in Strasbourg.
 Feel free to [read more about me](/about/).